epam/edp-cd-pipeline-operator/docs/api.md

-StageStatus defines the observed state of Stage
+StageStatus defines the observed state of Stage.

 <table>
     <thead>